prashikm/dev-ocean/README.md

 - [Temp API](https://tempapi.proj.me/) — A temporary rest API for your frontend app.

+## Coding Games

+- [CodinGame](https://www.codingame.com/start) — A challenge-based training platform for programmers to improve your coding skills with fun exercises.
+- [Flexbox Froggy](https://flexboxfroggy.com/) — A game for learning CSS flexbox where you help Froggy and friends by writing CSS code.
+- [Code Combat](https://codecombat.com/) — Learn Python, JavaScript, and HTML as you solve puzzles and learn to make your own coding games and websites.
+- [Grid Garden](https://cssgridgarden.com/) — A game for learning CSS grid layout where you write CSS code to grow your carrot garden by writing CSS code.

 ## CSS

 - [CSS Stats](https://cssstats.com/) — Get analytics and visualizations of your stylesheets for further design and performance improvements.